stryker-mutator/stryker-js/docs/guides/angular.md

 ### Configuration

-The `npm init stryker` command also creates a `stryker.config.json` or `stryker.config.mjs` configuration in your repository like the one below which is a good starting point for Angular projects.
+The `npm init stryker` command also creates a `stryker.config.json` or `stryker.config.mjs` configuration in your repository.
+Below is a basic configuration for Angular projects with karma as a test runner:
-You may have to change some paths or config settings like the selected browsers.
-We highly suggest using a headless browser when testing using Stryker.

 ```json
 {